Gabriel Batistuta: Roma

 "I played the whole match with these conflicting thoughts in my head - I am sorry for Fiorentina.
 It was important, though, because I want to win for Roma so I was trying hard but I can not forget my past.
 Certainly I cannot say that I am happy to have scored against my former team-mates, but Roma wanted the win."

 — —Batistuta on his conflicting emotions playing for Roma against Fiorentina in November 2000.

 Batistuta stayed at Fiorentina for the 1999–2000 season, tempted by the chance of winning both the Scudetto and the Champions League.
 After a promising start in both competitions, the team only reached seventh in the league and were eliminated in the second round group phase of the European tournament.
 The following season, he was transferred to Roma in a deal worth 70 billion lire (€36.2 million) and signed a three-year contract, which earned 14.8 billion Italian lire (€7.6 million) per year before tax.
 The fee paid for Batistuta became the highest fee ever paid for a player over the age of 30.
 The record was broken in 2017 when Leonardo Bonucci was signed by AC Milan on a five-year contract for a €42 million fee.

 During the 2000–01 season, Batistuta finally garnered a Serie A winners' medal, scoring 20 league goals, as Roma clinched the Scudetto for the first time since 1983, including a goal in the 3–1 title-deciding victory over Parma on 17 June 2001 at the Stadio Olimpico in Rome.
 On 26 November 2000 Batistuta scored an 83rd-minute winner with a right-foot volley from 30 yards in a league game against Fiorentina in Rome – visibly upset having done so he refused to celebrate with his Roma teammates.
 Before the match he ran over to the 3,000 Fiorentina fans and saluted them, and did the same at full time, receiving adoration in return, before he left the stadium in tears.
 Sean Ingle, match reporter for The Guardian, wrote, "Batistuta breaks Florentine hearts, and his own."
 The following season with Roma, he changed his shirt number from 18 to 20 in reference to the number of goals he had scored during the Scudetto winning campaign.
 He also wore his age on the back of his Roma shirt in 2002, number 33.

 Loan to Inter Milan

 Now aged 34, Batistuta failed to find form with Roma and was loaned out to Inter Milan, scoring two goals in twelve matches, although he did provide assists for Christian Vieri.
 Batistuta sought a move to England to play with Fulham, but the deal never transpired.

 Al-Arabi

 He departed Italy for Qatar in 2003, joining Al-Arabi on a free transfer in a deal worth $8 million.
-Batistuta ended the season by netting 25 goals, thus surpassing the record for most goals scored, which was previously held by Qatari legend Mansour Muftah.
+Batistuta ended the season by netting 25 goals, thus surpassing the record for most goals scored, which was previously held by Qatari striker Mansour Muftah.
 Batistuta announced his retirement in 2005.